bharathkumar-18/newsapp-reactjs/README.md

       * Previous and Next buttons for better user experience
       * Disabled previous and next buttons when there is no content to show<br />

-Here's a glimpse of how the web app looks: <br />

 Thankyou for visiting my repository!